 Owler gives you lightweight awareness.

 That is not nothing.
-It is just not the same as relationship intelligence, account mapping, or fresh company change data.
-Useful for keeping tabs.
-Weak for deeper strategy.
+It is just not the same as relationship intelligence, customer mapping, or fresh account signals.

 Similarweb and others

-Tools like Similarweb can tell you a lot about audience and traffic patterns.
-They cannot tell you the relationship map behind the market.
+Similarweb can tell you a lot about audience and traffic patterns.
+It cannot tell you the relationship map behind the market.

 That distinction matters.